 I have kept my Brexit blog regularly updated to outline my work on the issue and my views on the developing situation.

 Health and Social Care

-In Parliament, I raised the situation of ‘invisible’ carers who are not known to the Council or support groups, and called on the Government to support and fund local authorities in identifying carers who are in need of support.
-I led a debate on Young Carers, and continue to press the Government on taking action to ensure that young carers are better supported.
+In Parliament, I called on the Government to support and fund local authorities in identifying ‘invisible’ carers who are in need of support, as well as pressing for the necessary funding for adult social care.
+I led a debate on Young Carers and hosted a meeting of young carers groups from around the country, and continue to press the Government on taking action to ensure that young carers are better supported.
 On mental health services, I challenged the Government on the difficulties that students face in accessing support, which is linked to the schools funding crisis.
 I spoke in Parliament to argue for mental health inpatients deprived of their liberty to be entitled to an advocate, and asked the Health Minister about mental health support for patients with a chronic condition.

 I’ve followed up on concerns raised about bus services, the inadequacy of train services, air quality, and taxis.